Irene Aldana

-Irene Robles Aldana (born March 26, 1988) is a Mexican professional mixed martial artist.
-She currently competes in the Women’s Bantamweight division in the Ultimate Fighting Championship (UFC).
-As of January 17 2023, she is #5 in the UFC women's bantamweight rankings.
+Irene Aldana Robles (born March 26, 1988) is a Mexican professional mixed martial artist.
+She currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
+As of September 17, 2024, she is #6 in the UFC women's bantamweight rankings.

 Background

-Aldana graduated from college with a degree in graphic design.
-During her college studies, she grew an interest in mixed martial arts and started training at local Lobo Gym.
+Aldana graduated from college at Guadalajara, Mexico with a degree in graphic design.
+During her college studies, she grew an interest in mixed martial arts and started training at local Lobo Gym in 2010.

 Mixed martial arts career

 Jungle Fight

 In her lone fight with Brazilian mixed martial arts promotion Jungle Fight, Aldana faced Larissa Pacheco for the vacant JF Women's Bantamweight Championship at JF: Jungle Fight 63 on December 21, 2013.
 She lost the fight via third-round TKO, giving her the first loss of her professional career.

 Invicta Fighting Championships

 Aldana signed with Invicta FC in mid-2014, and made her debut against Peggy Morgan at Invicta FC 8: Waterson vs. Tamada on September 9, 2014, submitting Morgan with a rear-naked choke in the first round.

 She was then expected to face Marion Reneau at Invicta FC 10: Waterson vs. Tiburcio on December 5, 2014, but Aldana was forced out of the bout due to an illness and the fight was taken off the card.

 Aldana was scheduled to face Melanie LaCroix at Invicta FC 11: Cyborg vs. Tweet on February 27, 2015, however, LaCroix withdrew from the bout for undisclosed reasons and was replaced by promotional newcomer Colleen Schneider.
 She won the fight via first round rear-naked choke.